simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __PLI__
 _Mandatory parameter: planet ID_
 All planets, named or unnamed, have an ID, which is the system’s ID followed by a unique letter.
 Planet Info contains shortcuts to your Fleet and Inventory on that planet.
 Among other things, you can see here which Resources can be extracted from this planet and its atmosphere, and whether or not the planet lends itself to growing plants.
 The bar indicating the latter starts in the middle, and the further it extends to the left or right, the more infertile or fertile the planet is respectively.
-Finally, the Type and Temperature indicate whether you’re going to need additional Construction Materials to set up a base on this planet.
-Building on a gaseous planet requires Aerostat Foundation.
-Planets colder than minus twenty-five degrees Celcius or warmer than seventy-five degrees Celcius need to be fitted with a Climate Control Unit and InsuFoam.
-The amount of InsuFoam required depends on the building’s Area Cost.
-Additionally, buildings on hot planets require thermal shielding.
+Finally, the Type and Temperature indicate whether you are going to need [additional Construction Materials](../building-costs) to set up a base on this planet.
+Each non-grey plot on a planet can be clicked to obtain more information about it.
+The following colors exist as of yet: blue (other companies), dark blue (other Corp.'s project), yellow (own company), dark yellow (own Corp.'s project), green (CoGC), red (commodity exchange)
-Instead of entering the ID by hand, you may also click the planet directly in the System map.
+Instead of entering the planet ID by hand, you may also click the planet directly in the System map to access its PLI window.

 __STI__
 _Obligatory parameter: Station ID_
 Shows general information about a space station and provides access to its  Accessible by clicking a station (square symbol) on a System map or in a Planet Info window.